PaTara43/ipfs_handler/README.md

 # ipfs_handler
 ## Python3 package to handle archives (optionally password-protected) and IPFS pins on local node

-All info may be found in the docstrings of `ipfs_handler.py`
+All info may be found in the docstrings of `ipfs_handler/base.py`

-*Testing working directory should be root package folder*
+Launch ipfs daemon for testing (tested fine on `go-ipfs 0.11.0`)